finos/rune-dsl/documentation/rosetta-modelling-component.md

 Conditions are included in the definition of the data type that they are associated to, so they are \"aware\" of the context of that data type.
 This is why attributes of that data type can be directly used to express the validation logic, without the need to refer to the type itself.
 {{< /notice >}}

-## Special Syntax
+## Choice Rule

-Some specific language features have been introduced in the Rosetta DSL, to handle validation cases where the basic boolean logic components would create unnecessarily verbose, and therefore less readable, expressions.
-Those use-cases were deemed frequent enough to justify developing a specific syntax for them.
+Some language features called *choice rules* have been introduced in the Rosetta DSL to handle the correlated existence or absence of attributes in regards to other attributes.
+Those use-cases were deemed frequent enough and handling them through basic boolean logic components would have create unnecessarily verbose, and therefore less readable, expressions.

 ### Choice

-Choice rules define a choice constraint between the set of attributes of a type in the Rosetta DSL.
+A choice rules defines a mutual exclusion constraint between the set of attributes of a type in the Rosetta DSL.
 They allow a simple and robust construct to translate the XML *xsd:choicesyntax*, although their usage is not limited to those XML use cases.

 The choice constraint can be either:

-- **optional**, represented by the `optional choice` syntax, when at most one of the attributes needs to be present, or
+- *optional*, represented by the `optional choice` syntax, when at most one of the attributes needs to be present, or
-- **required**, represented by the `required choice` syntax, when exactly one of the attributes needs to be present
+- *required*, represented by the `required choice` syntax, when exactly one of the attributes needs to be present

 ``` Haskell
 type NaturalPerson: <"A class to represent the attributes that are specific to a natural person.">